pinot-contrib/pinot-docs/basics/architecture.md

 |Broker|A **Helix Spectator** that observes the cluster for changes in the state of segments and servers.
 To support multi-tenancy, brokers are also modeled as **Helix Participants**.|
 |Minion|**Helix Participant** that performs computation rather than storing data|

-Helix uses Zookeeper to maintain cluster state.
-Helix spectators receive notifications directly from Zookeeper of changes in cluster state (which correspond to changes in ZNodes).
+Helix uses ZooKeeper to maintain cluster state.
+ZooKeeper sends Helix spectators notifications of changes in cluster state (which correspond to changes in ZNodes).
 Zookeeper stores the following information about the cluster:

 |Resource|Stored Properties|
 |--------|-----------------|